kyaroch/kyaroch.github.io/_posts/2016-07-03-python-vs-ruby.md

 quickly you can read it and understand what it does.
 Some of Ruby's deviations from the Python "There's Only One Way To Do It" ethos are beneficial in this regard.
-Some people have a problem with one-line conditionals and `unless` because they're redundant, but if you see `raise ArgumentError unless x > 0` or `unless foo == bar`, it's immediately clear what that means.
+Some people have a problem with one-line conditionals and `unless` because they're redundant, but if you see `raise ArgumentError if x < 0` or `unless foo == bar`, it's immediately clear what that means.
 Ruby also has the ternary operator, which Python did eventually approximate with the `x = y if a else z` syntax, but that's just weird.